-The Q2 2022 benchmarking report for sleep retailers has just been published.
-Learn how the top 9 UK sleep retailers perform across the digital space.
+The Q2 2023 benchmarking report for UK sleep retailers has just been published.
+Learn how the top 12 UK sleep retailers perform across the digital space.

-The research gives an inside track on who is winning share online, and quantifies the gaps, risks and missed opportunities for other sleep retailers to win brand exposure locally, online orders and in-store footfall.
+The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other sleep retailers to win brand exposure, drive online orders, and even generate in-store footfall.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.

 What The Industry Research Report Covers

 The 70+ pages of research benchmarks each retailer based on 50+ metrics and indicators of successful digital strategy, including organic visibility, domain authority, paid media ads, conversion performance, technical performance, site speed, universal search, content, social ads, accessibility, and mobile performance.